 Day two was a free day so we decided to make the most out of it and hit the beach.
-Watching Aussie surfers crush the waves and swimming in the famous Iceberg pools at Bondi were so surreal.
-These experiences, paired with my first Aussie açaí bowl, left me full of “someone pinch me” moments.
+Watching Aussie surfers crush the waves , followed by swimming in the famous Iceberg pools at Bondi was so surreal.
+These experiences, paired with my first Aussie açaí bowl, were definitely “someone pinch me” moments.

 Day 3: Orientation in Sydney